 - Provide Targeted Anti-Fraud Training to Supervisors and Managers: According to the report, managers were responsible for 42 percent of the occupational fraud cases covered.
 Training managers specifically on the risks and factors that can lead to fraud is an essential part of an overall anti-fraud initiative.
-Short-form or “burst” learning courses provide a cost-effective way to deploy targeted training to bolster mitigation efforts.
-(Learn more about the benefits of burst learning.)
+Short-form or micro-learning courses provide a cost-effective way to deploy targeted training to bolster mitigation efforts.

 - Train Third Parties: Nearly half of the fraud cases cited in the report took place in the U.S., which has strict anti-fraud controls.
 However, “the biggest losses were in Eastern Europe and Western and Central Asia.
 The median loss in those regions was $383,000, compared to $100,000 in the U.S.,” the report notes.
 For many organizations, a key risk area is fraud related to third parties—particularly those located outside of the U.S. Ensuring third party due diligence is in place—and training third parties on anti-fraud policies—is essential in mitigating fraud risk—particularly third party risk.